 +33 01 48 87 63 60

 Travelproper tip: While more and more walk-in only restaurants are opening in Paris, reservations are still the preferred method of dining, so if you have your heart set on eating at a certain restaurant make sure you make a reservation before you arrive.
-Open tables don’t necessarily mean open spaces as they may very well be spoken for for the evening.
+Open tables don’t necessarily mean open spaces.
+They may very well be spoken for for the evening.
 Some restaurants will take reservations weeks in advance while others, like Septime, open reservations two weeks to the day before dining.
-Lafourchette.com, the Open Table of France, can be a great way to make reservations at some restaurants.
+Lafourchette.com, France’s Open Table, can be a good way to make reservations at some restaurants.

 Quick and Casual